Istiqlal Mosque Marks Transition of Indonesia’s Architecture

 Istiqlal Mosque, the first great mosque in Indonesia, stands firmly in the center of Jakarta.
 Designed by Friedrich Silaban, it was first constructed in 1961 and inaugurated in 1978.
 This building was designed modernly, during an era when international style was developing globally.

-Vertical and horizontal heavy linesVertical and horizontal heavy lines.
-Image taken from Jakarta Tourism.
+Vertical and horizontal heavy linesVertical and horizontal heavy lines (cr: Jakarta Tourism)

 Its simple shape, repetition of geometry, and honesty shown through the exposed material reinforce the impression of novel architecture at that time.
 The building is dominated by vertical and horizontal lines, creating tight grids that make it look heavy and massive.
 Furthermore, with its natural characteristics, exposed marble is used on almost all surfaces—walls and floors—creating a bone-white monochrome color.

-Marble on the surfacesMarble on the surfaces.
-Image taken from Manual (cr: Liandro N. I. Siringoringo).
+Marble on the surfacesMarble on the surfaces (cr: Liandro N. I. Siringoringo)

-Minaret towerMinaret tower.
-Image taken from Liandro N. I. Siringoringo’s Instagram.
+Minaret towerMinaret tower (cr: Liandro N. I. Siringoringo)

-It uses as few walls as possibleIt uses as few walls as possible.
-Image taken from Manual (cr: Liandro N. I. Siringoringo).
+It uses as few walls as possibleIt uses as few walls as possible (cr: Liandro N. I. Siringoringo)

-Steel bars between columnsSteel bars between columns.
-Image taken from Manual (cr: Liandro N. I. Siringoringo).
+Steel bars between columnsSteel bars between columns (cr: Liandro N. I. Siringoringo)

-Main hall interiorMain hall interior.
-Image taken from Manual (cr: Liandro N. I. Siringoringo).
+Main hall interiorMain hall interior (cr: Liandro N. I. Siringoringo)

 Inside the main hall, we can also find a hint of brutalism in the 12 pillars covered with steel that support the 45 meters diameter dome, dwarfing humans with its scale.
 These massive elements are then balanced with bronze Arabic calligraphy that decorates the interior.
 The hall consists of five floors with a large void in the middle for connectivity between the leader on the ground floor and worshipers on the upper floors when performing worship together.
 This holy place, with a capacity of 200,000 people, feels truly majestic with its monumental design, creating a sacred atmosphere for visitors.

-The upper floor for worshipersThe upper floor for worshipers.
-Image taken from Manual (cr: Liandro N. I. Siringoringo).
+The upper floor for worshipersThe upper floor for worshipers (cr: Liandro N. I. Siringoringo)

-Monumental scaleMonumental scale.
-Image taken from Manual (cr: Liandro N. I. Siringoringo).
+Monumental scaleMonumental scale (cr: Liandro N. I. Siringoringo)

 Through his design, Silaban contributed to shaping the new face of architecture in Indonesia—a nation that was still young at that time.
 By applying modern architecture, the Istiqlal Mosque marks a transition from Dutch colonial architecture to something new.
 It is a witness to the history of architectural “independence” in Indonesia—just like its name “Istiqlal” which is “independence” in Arabic.